 Making scalloped potatoes and ham from scratch recipe is easier to make than you may think.
 Freshly sliced potatoes, cooked ham, cheese, and spices create a comforting meal or hearty side dish!

-You can make homemade scalloped potatoes with ham as a side dish or enjoy as a meal all on its own.
+You can make homemade scalloped potatoes with ham as a side dish or enjoy them as a meal all on their own.
+Just bake in a casserole dish with lid and you can bring to share at a potluck dinner or Friendsgiving!

-Ham, green beans and potatoes is my usual go-to entree when using ham but I really enjoy this warm, cozy dish with Easter ham leftovers.
+Ham, green beans and potatoes is my usual go-to entree when using ham but I really enjoy this warm, cozy dish with holiday ham leftovers.
 So rich and creamy and very filling too!

-Related recipes: Sausage, sweet potato kale soup, Buffalo Chicken Wing Dip, Crock Pot Mac n Cheese, Vegetable Quiche, Sheet Pan Roasted Chicken, and Potatoes
+Related recipes: Sausage, sweet potato kale soup, Buffalo Chicken Wing Dip, Crock Pot Mac n Cheese, Vegetable Quiche, Oven Roasted Shrimp, Crockpot Eye Round Roast

 Holiday dinners with the family gathered around the table are one of my most favorite events.
 Thanksgiving and Christmas usually have turkey as the star of the meal, however, Easter is reserved for the best deviled eggs ever and juicy Easter ham!